THE SCIENCE OF OBESITY MANAGEMENT

 Have you been considering using supplements, herbs or medications for weight loss?
 Losing weight can be frustrating and finding accurate, relevant information can be incredibly difficult.
 Sorting out the scams, fakes and untested from the researched and reliable is difficult.

-We don’t recommend unproven therapy such as-
+They don’t recommend unproven therapy such as-

 – Dietary Supplements (Chitosan and wheat dextrin, Ephedra, Bitter orange) Or proven failed therapy such as

 – Human chorionic gonadotropin (hCG) – Several studies show this to be not more useful than placebo.